 Outsourcing can also provide a depth of accounting acumen and resources to help manage new challenges that come with growth and revenue recognition.
 Companies often have some in-house financial resources, but finance and accounting outsourcing (FAO) solutions bring a higher level of sophistication to manage specialized accounting demands and manage increased transaction volumes and financial reporting.

-Furthermore, new revenue recognition and lease accounting standards are putting more pressure on internal accounting personnel.
+Furthermore, new revenue recognition, lease accounting standards and increased cost accounting and reporting requirements associated with federally awards puts added pressure on internal accounting personnel.
 FAO solutions allow organizations to tap into more technical resources and experience to manage these complex accounting demands.
 Maintaining this level of resource in-house is expensive; FAO enables companies to utilize solutions on demand, when they need it, as a variable cost instead of a fixed cost.